rgolang/rgo/README.md

 make install
 ```

 `make install` is idempotent.
-It installs the required asdf plugins if missing, installs the pinned Rust toolchain (`1.96.0`), builds NASM `3.01` into the asdf install directory if it is not already present, writes the local tool versions, and refreshes shims.
+It installs the required asdf plugins if missing, installs the pinned Rust toolchain, builds NASM `3.01` into the asdf install directory if it is not already present, writes the local tool versions, and refreshes shims.

 Verify the setup with: